Corps: Non-military use

+The ambassadors, consuls and other foreign embassy staff in a country are collectively referred to as the diplomatic corps (corps diplomatique).
+In Australia, embassy vehicles have licence plates beginning with the letters DC (or DX).

 The Salvation Army calls its local units/church "corps" (e.g. The Rockford Temple Corps, The St. Petersburg Citadel Corps), echoing the pseudomilitary name and structure of the organization.

 In the United Kingdom, the Royal Observer Corps was a civil defence unit from 1925 until disbanded in 1995.

 In the US, there are non-military, administrative, training and certification corps for commissioned officers of the government's uniformed services, such as the United States Public Health Service Commissioned Corps and the National Oceanic and Atmospheric Administration Commissioned Corps.

 Many volunteer municipal or university ambulance, rescue, and first-aid squads are known as VACs (volunteer ambulance corps).
 Prominent examples are the Order of Malta (the largest in Ireland), Hatzolah (largest VAC network worldwide), Hackensack VAC.
-The usage of the term ambulance corps dates to Civil War Major General George B. McClellan's General Order No 147 to create an "ambulance corps" within the Union Army.
+The usage of the term ambulance corps dates to American Civil War Major General George B. McClellan's General Order No 147 to create an "ambulance corps" within the Union Army.
 GO 147 used corps in one of its standard military senses.
 However, subsequent formations of non-military ambulance squads continued to use the term, even where they adhere less to paramilitary organizational structure.

 The Peace Corps was organized by the United States as an "army" of volunteers.

 Some non-governmental organizations (NGOs) are known as corps.
 Examples include Global Health Corps and Mercy Corps.

 A patent examiner in the US is a member of the Examiner Corps.